cysectools/micro_botnet/README.md

 ### Safety

 - `--confirm`: Required flag to execute the attack simulation.
 Without this flag, the tool will exit without performing any operations.

+### Observability & Customization

+- `--show-progress`: Display real-time progress indicators for long-running tests (available for HTTP, UDP, mixed, and spawn-nodes modes).
+- `--custom-headers`: JSON string defining additional HTTP headers (e.g., `{"X-Test-Run": "alpha"}`) that will be attached to outbound HTTP requests for attribution and WAF testing.

+## Analytics & Observability Enhancements

+Recent releases added advanced telemetry controls to help correlate test runs with downstream monitoring:

+- Real-time console analytics now include response time percentiles, bandwidth calculations, and error categorization.
+- `--show-progress` renders an ongoing progress ticker for long-lived mixed or spawn-nodes tests so operators can observe throughput without waiting for completion.
+- `--export-json` and `--export-csv` let you persist the runtime metrics captured by the analytics subsystem, enabling later comparison across runs or ingestion into dashboards.
+- Custom header injection via `--custom-headers` makes it easier to tag requests or exercise WAF rulesets that depend on header-based routing.

 ## Example Commands